 Memorial Day

 Eric Paliwoda was a big dude.
-A mountain.
 Probably six-foot-six.
-He had those big, meaty hands that would swallow your own in a tight handshake.
-A strong jaw jutted out from his face, particularly when he had a mouthful of dip.
-He was raised in Connecticut, but seemingly emerged from a Nebraska cornfield ready for war.
+Those big, meaty hands that would swallow your own in a tight handshake.
+His jaw stuck out, exaggerated by a lip full of dip.
+He was raised in Connecticut, but seemingly emerged from a Nebraska cornfield, ready for war.

-He was on the brigade staff in the operations department when I got to know him in 2002, and I was doing the same for our subordinate battalion.
+He was on the brigade staff in the operations department when I got to know him in 2002, and I was in the same boat.
 Operations is the holding pen where they put young officers waiting to join a line unit.
-Your goal upon being assigned to operations is to find a way out as soon as practical.
+Your goal upon being assigned to operations is to find a way out.
 The the front line is where you want to be.
-In a platoon, you're in charge, out on your own, raising hell on the countryside.
+In a platoon you're in charge, out on your own, raising hell on the countryside.
 In the staff you're at the bottom of the barrel.
 You write reports.
 You get coffee.
 All on some major's schedule.
 In the rear with the gear.
 It sucks.

 Our prayers were answered soon after hitting theater.
 He took command of his own Engineer Company while we were still in Kuwait in early 2003.
 I heard the news and I remember feeling good for him.
 It was where he belonged.
 I was assigned to my tank platoon a few weeks later and our paths diverged.
 He went north, and I went south, both of us in the thick of things.
 New leaders in combat.

 He was universally known as a good officer.
+His men loved him, describing "a gentle giant who took good care of them."
 Our tour progressed.
 Early combat shifted from hunt-and-destroy the remnants of the Iraqi Army to occupy-and-keep-the-peace and then to find-and-destroy the insurgent presence.
 I had a mix of patrols, checkpoints, quick reaction force, and raids.
 Eric did patrols, explosive ordinance disposal, and city counsel meetings.
+He could use his massive, gruff frame to give orders and speak truth, no matter how strange or frustrating things got.
 He was certainly the better officer.
 More accomplished.
 Experienced.
-He could use his massive, gruff frame to give orders and speak truth, no matter how strange or frustrating things got.
-Like me, I'm sure that he did some good things, and also some horrible things.
-I know that his men loved him.
-They would describe him later "as a gentle giant who took good care of them."

 On January 2nd, 2004, nine mortar shells fell into FOB Eagle where Eric's company was garrisoned.